DouniaBK/joe_and_the_chick/README.md

 ## Technologies Used
 ### Languages
-    I used python to develop and design the game logic.
+I used Python to develop and design the game's logic.
 ### Libraries

 * Curses : find the link [here](https://docs.python.org/3/howto/curses.html) for a detailed description.